dhurlburtusa/shortcuts/typescript/typescript-notes.md

       // ...
     }
     ```
+  + **Type narrowing**: The process of narrowing a type, for instance narrowing a union type to a specific member type, by providing constructs in the code performing type narrowing such as using the `typeof` operator, `Array.isArray`, etc.

   + **Union types**: A type formed from two or more other types, representing values that may be _any_ one of those types.

     ```js